teyushen/star-go/README.md

 ## Features

 Sometimes we want to trace Github Projects we are interesed.
-And we always want to know how many ⭐️  they get now.
+And we always want to know how many numbers of ⭐️ they get now.

-This project can easily help us focus projects we are interested, and can also help us order these projects by ⭐️ size.
+This project can easily help us focus on projects we are interested, and can also help us order these projects by numbers of ⭐️.

 ## Demo